jerryliangxia/portfolio-v2/posts/game-dev.md

 ![A-Star final init](/images/game-dev/astar-pathfinding/final_init.png)

 Two groups of pathfinders were created - humans (white) and chairs (red).
-Humans were tasked with reaching a green target, while chairs obstructed human movement.
+Humans were tasked with reaching a green target, while chairs tried to stop them.

 Each chair was assigned a human to follow.
 Originally, they were assigned to the closest, but this led to a clustering effect.